akritijain06/akritijain06.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Research Associate at Adobe Research in the Multimodal Content Experience Lab, where I work on making language models more reliable and efficient for document-centric applications.
-Before joining Adobe, I completed my B.Tech in Electrical Engineering from IIT Roorkee, where I graduated with the highest academic standing in my department (GPA 9.35/10.00).
+I am a first year PhD student at [Cornell University](https://www.cs.cornell.edu/).
+My research focuses on understanding and improving language model behavior, particularly in subjective workflows.
+Previously, I was Research Associate at [Adobe Research](https://research.adobe.com/) in the Multimodal Content Experience Lab (MCEL), where I worked on making LLMs more reliable and efficient for document-centric applications.
+Before joining Adobe, I completed my B.Tech in Electrical Engineering from IIT Roorkee, where I graduated with the highest academic standing in my department.

-My research focuses on addressing bridging the calibration gap between model confidence and accuracy.
-I am particularly interested in uncertainty quantification and how it can be used to improve model outputs, particularly in multi-step reasoning and information-seeking tasks.

-If you would like to discuss ideas or collaborate, feel free to reach out at [09akritijain@gmail.com](mailto:09akritijain@gmail.com).
+If you would like to discuss ideas or collaborate, feel free to reach out at aj732[dot]cornell[dot]edu.